awsdocs/iam-user-guide/doc_source/access-analyzer-using-service-linked-roles.md

 ## Creating a service\-linked role for Access Analyzer<a name="create-slr"></a>

 You don't need to manually create a service\-linked role\.
 When you enable Access Analyzer in the AWS Management Console or the AWS API, Access Analyzer creates the service\-linked role for you\.
-The same service\-linked role is used in all Regions in which you enable Access Analyzer\.
+The same service\-linked role is used in all Regions in which you enable IAM Access Analyzer\.

 **Note**
-Access Analyzer is Regional\.
-You must enable Access Analyzer in each Region independently\.
+IAM Access Analyzer is Regional\.
+You must enable IAM Access Analyzer in each Region independently\.

-If you delete this service\-linked role, Access Analyzer recreates the role when you next create an analyzer\.
+If you delete this service\-linked role, IAM Access Analyzer recreates the role when you next create an analyzer\.

 You can also use the IAM console to create a service\-linked role with the **Access Analyzer** use case\.
 In the AWS CLI or the AWS API, create a service\-linked role with the `access-analyzer.amazonaws.com` service name\.
 For more information, see [Creating a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#create-service-linked-role) in the *IAM User Guide*\.
 If you delete this service\-linked role, you can use this same process to create the role again\.